raml-org/ramldt2jsonschema/README.md

 - in dt2js,
   - the following RAML properties are not supported/converted:
     - annotations
-  - references to external includes using `!include` or `uses` is not supported
+  - references to external libraries using `uses` is not yet supported

 ## License